-Field: EnergyPlus Variable Name
+Field: Schedule Name

 This field contains a unique (within all DaySchedules) designation for this schedule in EnergyPlus.
 It is referenced by WeekSchedules to define the appropriate schedule values.

 Field: Schedule Type Limits Name

 This field contains a reference to the Schedule Type Limits object.
 If found in a list of Schedule Type Limits (see above), then the restrictions from the referenced object will be used to validate the current field values.